sgroi-l/movie-data/README.md

 The `querySelectorAll` method is used to select all elements with the class `movie-card`, and the `forEach` method is used to add an event listener to each element.
 When a movie card is clicked, the `highlight` class is toggled on the element.

-The `randomColor` function generates a random RGB color value that is used to style the movie cards.
+The `randomColor` function generates a random RGB colour value that is used to style the movie cards.

-I then needed to build functions which sort the movie data, arrays have a built in `sort` method.
-So in this case our data will be easier to work with if we convert from object to array.
+I then needed to build functions which sort the movie data.
+Arrays have a built in `sort` method, so in this case our data will be easier to work with if we convert from object to array.
 We use the `Object.entries` method to convert the object into an array of key-value pairs, and the `sort` method to sort the array based on the year or rating of each movie.
 The `Object.fromEntries` method is then used to convert the sorted array back into an object.

 I then add an event listener that listens for a change in the value of the `sortSelect` element.
 When the value changes, it checks the value of the `sortOption` variable and calls the appropriate function based on the value.